rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/canprobe.md

 have identified some door controls using a certain CAN ID.
 By probing the other values you can often identify other door related functions.

 Note:  This is not a scanner.
-You would not want to run this against all the IDs in a car and expect (good) results
+You would not want to run this against all the IDs in a car and expect (good) results.

 ```
 hwbridge > run post/hardware/automotive/canprobe CANBUS=can0 STARTID=0x320 fuzz=true